dandyvica/rbfd/readrbf/source/doc/help.md

 : Write to standard output only.

 -of filename
-: Convert file to given file name
+: Convert file to given file name.

 -p
 : Print out progress status.